ejones/vim-projectionist/README.markdown

       "src/main/java/*.java": {"alternate": "src/test/java/{}.java"},
       "src/test/java/*.java": {"alternate": "src/main/java/{}.java"}
     }

-In addition, the navigation commands (like `:Eplugin` above) will search alternates when no argument is given to edit a related file of that type.

 Bonus feature: `:A {filename}` edits a file relative to the root of the project.